-Hot water pumping in the baseline building (systems 1, 5, and 7) shall be modeled as a primary only system with continuous variable flow, and a minimum of 25% of design flow rate.
-When the spaces served by the hot water system are greater than or equal to 120,000 ft, the pump shall have a variable speed drive; otherwise, the pump "rides the curve."
+Hot water pumping in the baseline building (systems 1, 5, 7, 11, and 12) shall be modeled as a primary only system with continuous variable flow, and a minimum of 25% of design flow rate of the baseline building.
+When the spaces served by the hot water system are greater than or equal to 120,000 ft2, the pump shall have a variable speed drive; otherwise, the pump "rides the curve."
 Pumping energy shall be assumed to be 19 W/gpm.
 Two-way valves are assumed at the heating coils with a modulating bypass valve at the end of the loop.
 The bypass valve shall open as necessary to maintain minimum flow through the boiler when the system is activated.
 This will establish the minimum flow through the system.